 - Black plastic- may be mailed to GB Industrial, 1528 Atlantic St., Union City, CA 94587

-- Clean Styrofoam peanuts and blocks and bubblewrap- may be dropped off for free at the UPS Store at 423 Broadway Avenue, Millbrae (650) 697-3246.
+- Clean Styrofoam peanuts and bubblewrap- may be dropped off for free at the UPS Store at 423 Broadway Avenue, Millbrae (650) 697-3246.

 - Clean Styrofoam blocks - may also be mailed to GB Industrial, 1528 Atlantic St., Union City, CA 94587

-For more information on the yard waste program click here and for a yard waste collection schedule click here , or call the South San Francisco Scavenger Company at (650) 589-4020.
+Yard trimmings and food scraps are collected weekly on the same day as garbage and recycling.
+For more information on the yard waste program click here, or call the South San Francisco Scavenger Company at (650) 589-4020.

-Put the following plant materials in the black yard waste bin:
+Put the following plant materials in the yard trimmings cart: